 PHOTO PROMPT © Roger Bultot

-Rochelle Wisoff-Fields is the word-loving host of Friday Fictioneers.
+Rochelle Wisoff-Fields is the host with the most of Friday Fictioneers.